Police file terrorism case against TLP after deadly Muridke clashes

-According to a reporter on the ground, TLP supporters claimed Rizvi was taken away on a motorbike after being injured during the confrontation.
+Earlier, TLP supporters claimed Rizvi was taken away on a motorbike after being injured during the confrontation.
 The reporter said the area was later washed and cleared by authorities, while the bodies of deceased TLP workers were reportedly moved from the scene in containers.

 Eyewitnesses reported that several TLP supporters fled into nearby streets during the clashes, with protesters falling to their deaths while escaping.
+The clashes left widespread destruction in Muridke, with parts of the vegetable market torched and nearly a dozen vehicles burned.

-Despite widespread speculation, no official source, including the police or TLP representatives has confirmed Saad Rizvi’s current location or condition.
+Despite widespread speculation, no official source, including the police or TLP representatives, has confirmed Rizvi’s current location or condition.
+During the day, countrywide protests erupted after TLP claimed he was shot and injured.

+The announcement triggered immediate demonstrations across major cities, with protesters blocking key routes and burning tires.
 Educational institutions, including schools and universities, have been closed indefinitely due to security concerns as the protest situation continues to escalate.

-Who is Saad Rizvi
+Who is Saad Rizvi?

 Saad Rizvi is the son of the late Khadim Hussain Rizvi, the founding leader of TLP.
 He is 31 years old.
 He took over the party in 2020 after his father’s death.
 He is responsible for educating the TLP supporters on how to use social media to amplify their cause.